 Then, shape the experience based on those interactions.
 Take an active approach to identifying and fixing issues–even if they aren’t raised directly by your customers.
 Use feedback and analytics to drive those decisions.

-In a competitive market, those who have customers at the center of everything they do will ultimately be rewarded with improved performance and customer loyalty.
+In a competitive market, those who have learned how to “Wow” customers by putting them at the center of everything they do will ultimately be rewarded with improved performance and customer loyalty.